DoriCzele/dogomugs/testing.md

 * Footer icons are displayed in the correct position and size.
 Icons color changes on hover over.
 Social media icons navigating to the correct links and displaying on a new window.
 * Logo image is displayed in the correct position on all views and devices.
 Logo image navigates to home page on click.

+## Products page

+#### Tested items
+* Product cards
+* Buttons
+* Pagination

+#### Conclusion
+* Product cards are displayed in a clear and organised way across all devices.
+In the preview the product name, price and current stock level is displayed for each item.
+* The details button displayed clearly in the correct position and highlights on hover over.
+On each card the details button navigates to a detailed view of the chosen product.
+* Due to the pagination implemented, 6 product items are displayed per page across all devices.
+Pages are numbered and the active page number displayed on the bottom of the page.
+Pages are navigated via the left and right arrows on the bottom of the page.